LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

-The statistical results are presented in TABLE \ref{tab:sim_results}.
+The statistical results are presented in Table~\ref{tab:sim_results}.
 Our framework demonstrates superior performance across all dimensions, particularly as problem complexity increases. \textbf{Scalability (Q1)}: While SMART-LLM performs adequately on simple tasks (1-1, 1-2), its success rate degrades significantly as the number of tasks increases (dropping to 19\% in the 4-4-line setting).
-This is largely because generating long, monolithic Python scripts increases the probability of logical hallucinations and syntax errors.
-In contrast, our method maintains a high success rate (93\%) even in the most complex scenarios, validating the robustness of the H-LTL$_f$ structure.\\ \textbf{Plan Quality (Q3)}: Our method consistently achieves lower time costs compared to the baseline.
-The formal planning engine optimises task allocation globally based on the hierarchical team model, whereas SMART-LLM relies on the LLM's inherent (and often suboptimal) sequencing bias.\\ \textbf{Token Efficiency}: A distinct advantage of our approach is the significant reduction in token usage.
+This is largely because generating long, monolithic Python scripts increases the probability of logical inconsistencies and syntax errors.
+In contrast, our method maintains a high success rate (93\%) even in the most complex scenarios, validating the robustness of the H-LTL$_f$ structure.\\ \textbf{Plan Quality (Q3)}: Our method achieves lower time costs compared to the baseline in most settings.
+The formal planning engine optimises task allocation globally based on the unified search graph, whereas SMART-LLM relies on the LLM's inherent (and often suboptimal) sequencing bias.\\ \textbf{Token Efficiency}: A distinct advantage of our approach is the significant reduction in token usage.
 By extracting concise hierarchical specifications rather than generating verbose executable code, our method reduces token consumption by 80-94\%.
 This efficiency is critical for real-time dynamic replanning, enabling faster query responses and lower operational costs.